nini2nis/se_project_todo-app/README.md

 # Simple Todo App

-Give a brief description of the project here.
-Feel free to give it a different name.
+This app creates a simple todo list.
+It is part of the TripleTen bootcamp learning and marks the end of Sprint 7.

 ## Functionality

-Give a more detailed explanation of the project and its functionality.
+The page displays a list of pre-populated todo items.
+Users can add to the list by adding name of the taks and optionally a date.

 ## Technology

-Give a description of the technologies and techniques used.
-Pictures, GIFs, or screenshots that detail the project features are recommended.
+The html and css was already provided.
+The javascript was refactored to make use of Classes and Object-Oriented Programming.

 ## Deployment

-This project is deployed on GitHub Pages:
+This project is deployed on GitHub Pages, click [here](https://nini2nis.github.io/se_project_todo-app/).

-- ADD LINK HERE